-Many studies have shown that certain essential oils used in aromatherapy practices, including lavender and chamomile, can help people who feel stressed or anxious to relax .
-(2) The scent of lavender is believed to have a practically universal calming effect that lowers activation of the sympathetic nervous system, responsible for the fight or flight response and physical symptoms, such as sweaty palms or a racing heart.
+Many studies have shown that certain essential oils used in aromatherapy practices, including lavender and chamomile, can help people who feel stressed or anxious relax .
+The scent of lavender is believed to have a practically universal calming effect that lowers activation of the sympathetic nervous system, responsible for the fight-or-flight response and physical symptoms, such as sweaty palms or a racing heart.

-Results from one study published in the Journal of Advanced Nursing found that patients who received aromatherapy reported significantly greater improvement in their mood and perceived levels of anxiety and felt less anxious and more positive immediately following the therapy.
-(3)
+Results from one study published in the Journal of Advanced Nursing found that patients who received aromatherapy reported significantly greater improvement in their moods and perceived levels of anxiety and felt less anxious and more positive immediately following the therapy.